IDEA-Research-Group/AMADEUS/README.md

 This operation return true is a specified attack vector is in the set of attack vectors of a model or false otherwise.
 Also check if a partial attack vector can define a sub set of attack vectors, in the case we use a complete attack vector the sub set will be the same.
 The attack vectors are defined by configurations, a configuration is specified as a set of selected and non selected features of a model following the pattern ```[a-zA-Z0-9_:^]```.
 For example for the model CVE-2020-29238 a configuration could be CVE_2020_29238:types:exploits:expressvpn:^direct, the ^ implies it is a none selected feature.

-This operations requires the path to the model and a configuration of the same.
+This operation requires the path to the model and a configuration of the same.

 With the command ```python main.py -vc fm/models/CVE-2020-29238.afm CVE_2020_29238:types:exploits:expressvpn:^direct``` AMADEUS returns: